fhereygers/CML_LLM_PEFT/README.md

 - #### Distributed Training
   Using the PEFT open-source library from Huggingface means we also have easy access to [accelerate](https://github.com/huggingface/accelerate).
 Another Huggingface library which abstracts away the use of multiple GPUs and machines for fine-tuning jobs.
 As with many other kinds of distributed workloads, this cuts down on the time to fine-tune dramatically.

-  CML can is able to run accelerate distributed fine-tuning workloads out of the box using the [CML Workers API](https://docs.cloudera.com/machine-learning/cloud/distributed-computing/topics/ml-workers-api.html)
+  CML is able to run accelerate distributed fine-tuning workloads out of the box using the [CML Workers API](https://docs.cloudera.com/machine-learning/cloud/distributed-computing/topics/ml-workers-api.html)

 ## Sample Fine-tuned Tasks
 For each the following fine-tuning tasks we start with the *smaller* LLM [bigscience/bloom-1b1](https://huggingface.co/bigscience/bloom-1b1).
-This model was chosen for its tiny size and permissive license for.
-The small size of this base model results in very short fine-tuning times and portable adapters that are simple to run for anyone looking to try this AMP.
+This model was chosen for its tiny size and permissive license for commercial and research uses.
+The small size of this base model results in very short fine-tuning times and portable adapters that are simple to run for anyone looking to try this AMP (at the cost of poorer general performance.)

 A larger base model or a base model from another LLM family could also be used with the same techniques shown in the scripts and sample notebook in this repository.
 > An update to make this easier to do within this AMP is coming soon!

 Each included sample adapter is fine-tuned on portions of publicly available datasets that have been mapped to fit desired inference patterns.
-While none of the included trained adapters are capable of production applications (* see [Improving on the Sample Adapters](#improving-on-the-sample-adapters)), each demonstrates clear task performance improvement over the base model with minimal training time on the scale of minutes.
+While none of the included trained adapters are capable enough for production applications (* see [Improving on the Sample Adapters](#improving-on-the-sample-adapters)), each demonstrates clear task performance improvement over the base model with minimal training time on the scale of minutes.
 Additionaly the use of separate adapters means that in the Task Explorer application only a single copy of the Base Model is loaded, allowing for on-demand swapping of task fine-tuned adapters.

 ### General Instruction Following
 - Training Time/Cost: (8m19s / $0.82) distributed on 2x P3.2xlarge AWS instances